Everything you need to know before you head to school in the fall!

 LOOKING FOR INFO ABOUT OUR BACK TO SCHOOL EVENTS?
 CLICK HERE!

 The “summer slide” is real.
 Mounting evidence suggests that students experience significant reading and math loss during the summer months.

 The Academy is not just concerned about the loss of skills.
-Even more important, we want to see students develop affections for reading and good stories as well as math and Latin.
+Even more important is our desire to see students develop affections for reading and good stories as well as math and Latin.
 These affections are developed through practice.
 To that end, we offer the following requirements, suggestions, and incentives to keep your student(s) fresh during the summer months.

 Along with reading, we believe it is important for students to continue their math work over the summer.
 We would like to see students spend forty-five minutes per week in math – that’s fifteen minutes a day, three times a week (see the Summer Math Log below).

-To help motivate grammar students (and assist parents!) we offer the following house points for students’ work:
+To help motivate grammar students (and assist parents!), we will award house points for completing these summer assignments!

 In order to tally totals, it’s important for parents to complete and sign the reading, math and Latin logs.

 Dialectic and rhetoric students may also complete reading, math, and Latin logs for reading (at the student’s grade level), practicing math (at the student’s grade level; we encourage work done to reinforce algebraic concepts), and practicing Latin (dialectic students only) for house points.